DonnieData/Movies-ETL/README.md

 - <b>Transfrom</b>
 This stage involves several more granular step including but not limited to:
-  - cleaning data: assessing missing values and any corrupt data, formating
+  - Cleaning data: assessing missing values and any corrupt data, formating
-  - transforming: filtering , formatting, clasifying (data type is redefined/changed to better suit analysis interpretation), merging data
+  - Transforming: filtering , formatting, clasifying (data type is redefined/changed to better suit analysis interpretation), merging data

 - <b>Load</b>
  - load to relational database